-A critical component in the EIS is the mitigation strategy.
-This demonstrates how the proposal and its environmental safeguards would be implemented and managed in an integrated and feasible manner.
-This section should also demonstrate that the proposal is capable of complying with statutory obligations under other licences or approvals.
+A critical component in the EIS is the mitigation strategy which demonstrates how the proposal and its environmental safeguards would be implemented and managed in an integrated and feasible manner.
+It is also essential to demonstrate that the proposal is capable of complying with statutory obligations under other licences or approvals.

-The mitigation strategy should outline the environmental management principles which would be followed when planning, designing, establishing and operating the proposal and include:
+The mitigation strategy should include the environmental management principles which would be followed when planning, designing, establishing and operating the proposal, and include:

-- specific locational, layout, design or technology features and - an outline of ongoing management and monitoring plans.
+- specific locational, layout, design or technology features (which are described under each of the key issues) and - an outline of ongoing management and monitoring plans.